zlassiter/WordpressTornadoWarnings/readme.txt

 * was born

 == Upgrade notice ==
+= 0.24 =
+Documentation and Wordpress.org updates

+= 0.23 =
+This update fixes some bugs.

 = 0.2 =
 This update is not necessary for performance and only adds screenshots and plugin URLs to the Wordpress.org site